Marél von Steinling

-Life and work
+Life and career

+Marél von Steinling was born in Eichstätt / Bavaria on 16 June 1933, as the daughter of Johanna née Hoenning O'Carroll, an artist.

 Marél von Steinling studied from 1954 until 1958 at the Academy of Fine Arts Munich, including painting with Professor Erich Glette and sculpturing with Professor Heinrich Kirchner.
 Additionally, she took a training in the pedagogy of the arts.
 Already as a young artist she had exhibitions worldwide, – see description of the exhibition in the Bois de Boulogne, Paris.

-On the 30th of June 1960, she married Franz-Leo Freiherr Spies von Büllesheim.
+On 30 June 1960, she married Franz-Leo Freiherr Spies von Büllesheim.